Peng-Protocol/Dexhune-SS/SS/Specifications/DexhuneMarkets.md

 - **deadline**

 Determines when requests can be deleted with _clearRequests. _clearRequests iterate over up to 10 pending listing requests to check their deadline.
 Is triggered by write functions.

+- **listingByAddress**

+An array that returns the index number of a full listing by its token address, is added to when the listing request is approved.

 ## **Red Marker DAO**
 A simple DAO for approving or rejecting requests to list or unlist tokens on Dexhune Markets.